socialtables/socialtables.github.io/style-guides/javascript/README.md

     })();
     ```

-  - Never declare a function in a non-function block (if, while, etc).
-Assign the function to a variable instead.
+  - **If and only if** you need to define a function inside a non-function block (if, while, etc), then follow this convention: do not declare the function in the non-function block.
+Instead, assign the function to a variable instead.
 Browsers will allow you to do it, but they all interpret it differently, which is bad news bears.
   - **Note:** ECMA-262 defines a `block` as a list of statements.
 A function declaration is not a statement.
 [Read ECMA-262's note on this issue](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf#page=97).

     ```javascript